How to Run Deep Learning on a PC Running Windows, MacOS, or Linux with Devcontainers

 Click on Run All

 at the top of the screen.
 It will then ask you to choose a kernel source.
-Select Python Environments and the recommended version of Python.
+Select Python Environments and the recommended version of Python (3.10.12 at the time of writing).
 Now the notebook should be running.

 nvidia-smi